IIIAJRIII/PatternAnalysis-2025/recognition/P7-3D-Improved-UNET-45274008/README.md

 * **Dice Loss:** The model currently trains with `CrossEntropyLoss`.
 Adding a `DiceLoss` (or a combined `Dice + CE` loss) could directly optimize the metric that the model is being evaluated on, potentially improving results.

 * **Hyperparameter Tuning:** Further tuning of learning rate, optimizer, and `BASE_FEATURES`, especially, could yield performance gains.

+* **Pre-Activation Residual Blocks:** Implement pre-activation residual blocks to follow the change in order of operations performed.

 * **Increased Dataset Size:** Training and testing on a larger dataset could increase performance even further.